ccieblogger/netraven/docs/source_of_truth/architecture.md

 ## Executive Summary

-This document provides a high-level overview of the intended architecture for the NetRaven system.
+This document provides a high-level overview of the architecture for the NetRaven system.
 It serves as a unified source of truth for developers to understand the target architecture state.

 ## System Overview